-Many of the metrics on ESG are not clearly defined as ESG ratings agencies develop different metrics and they give different scores to companies.
-Even clearly defined metrics on ESG are not well measured because companies do not disclose enough data.
-The latter problem is being approached by the collaborations to achieve standardization across the relevant standard setting organizations as well as the accounting firms.
-In examining the issues surrounding ESG ratings differences, Berg, Koelbel, and Rigobon (2022) compare ratings across six different ratings providers and find that the correlations across the raters range from 0.38 to 0.71.
-Further they find that these differences arise due to differences in the raters' choices regarding measurement, scope, and weighting with measurement divergence contributing the most to the overall divergence at 56%, scope divergence contributing 38%, and weight divergence contributing 6%.
+In an examination of the issues surrounding ESG ratings differences, Berg, Koelbel, and Rigobon (2022) compare ratings across six different ratings providers and document that the correlations across the raters range from 0.38 to 0.71.
+They find further that these differences arise from differences in the raters' choices regarding measurement, scope, and weighting, with measurement divergence, at 56 percent, contributing the most to the overall divergence.
+Scope divergence contributes 38 percent, and weight divergence contributes 6 percent.
 The authors also find an individual rater effect that is important.

 These differences in ratings measurement may arise in part because of differences in disclosure, but the relation is in a perhaps unexpected direction.
-Christensen, Serafeim and Sikochi (2021)

-find that greater ESG disclosure by firms leads to greater ESG rating disagreement.
+Christensen, Serafeim, and Sikochi (2021) find that greater ESG disclosure by firms leads to greater ESG rating disagreement.
 They also find that greater ESG disagreement among the raters is associated with higher return volatility, larger absolute price movements, and a lower likelihood of issuing external financing.
-Similarly, as discussed further below, Gibson Brandon, Krueger and Schmidt (2021) find that greater ESG disagreement among the raters is associated with higher returns.
+Similarly, as discussed further below, Gibson Brandon, Krueger, and

+Schmidt (2021) find that greater ESG disagreement among the raters is associated with higher returns.

-As Berg, Koelbel and Rigobon (2022) point out, the ESG ratings divergence they document does not just indicate that the rating providers have different definitions, but that there is disagreement about the underlying data.
-Thus, before using ESG ratings for investment or disclosure purposes, the user should understand what aspects of ESG the third-party rating services are trying to measure as well as to understand how they are measuring those aspects.
+As Berg, Koelbel, and Rigobon (2022) point out, the ESG ratings divergence they document does not just indicate that the rating providers have different definitions, but also that there is disagreement about the underlying data.
+Thus, before using ESG ratings for investment or disclosure purposes, the user should understand what aspects of ESG the third-party rating services are trying to measure as well as how they are measuring those aspects.